-- DISABLED: Deduplication function is not applied to a virtual volume. - ENABLED: Deduplication function is applied to a virtual volume.

-If DEDUP+COMPRESS is selected as the capacity saving setting for a virtual volume, ENABLED is shown even when the amount of used capacity is 0.
-Also, when the capacity saving setting is being disabled and the capacity saving status for a virtual volume is DISABLED, ENABLED is shown when deduplicated data is remaining.

-• - (hyphen): The volume is not a virtual volume, or the microcode or firmware version does not support the deduplication function.
+- DISABLED: Deduplication function is not applied to a virtual volume. - ENABLED: Deduplication function is applied to a virtual volume. - If DEDUP+COMPRESS is selected as the capacity saving setting for a virtual volume, ENABLED is shown even when the amount of used capacity is 0.
+Also, when the capacity saving setting is being disabled and the capacity saving status for a virtual volume is DISABLED, ENABLED is shown when deduplicated data is remaining. - (hyphen): The volume is not a virtual volume, or the microcode or firmware version does not support the deduplication function.
+For VSP and HUS VM, a hyphen (-) is always displayed.

-DM LDEV (VSP G1x00)
+DM LDEV